reframejs/reframe/docs/usage-manual.template.md

 On the server (to HTML) and in the browser (to the DOM).
 (React components can be rendered to the DOM as well as to HTML.)

-A page is "DOM-dynamic" and "HTML-dynamic" by default but you can configure it to be "DOM-static" and/or "HTML-static":
+A page is "DOM-dynamic" and "HTML-dynamic" by default.
+You can configure it to be "DOM-static" and/or "HTML-static".

  - *HTML-static*
    <br/>